-Tucked away in a bay off the west coast of Ireland, lays the harborside city of Galway.
-There, along with the winding lanes of the old town and brightly-painted pubs heaving with live music, you’ll also find 25-year-old ecommerce entrepreneur Ross Madden.
+In a town tucked away in a bay off the west coast of Ireland, amongst the winding lanes of the old town and brightly-painted pubs heaving with live music, you’ll find 25-year-old ecommerce entrepreneur Ross.

 His ecommerce business, which sold charcoal related beauty products, took off in a surprising way.
 What started as a hobby to bring in a little extra cash while he was studying, turned into a giant that generated almost 30,000 orders within the first year.

 I called him up at home to hear more about his journey as an entrepreneur.
 During our chat, he opened up about what it was like to try to build this business as a complete beginner, including the many mistakes he made along the way.
 He shared his insights and advice and reveals the little tweaks that made a huge difference to his success.